We don't want our kids to lie and we discipline them when they do. But wait,what about us?

 Do parents lie to their kids?
 Do kids tell lies?
-Why do we lie, often when the truth would serve us better?
+Why do we lie often when the truth would serve us better?

-We recently had a group of friends and relatives in our home for a dinner party.
+We recently had a group of friends and relatives at our home for a dinner party.
 After some great food and general conversation, I asked them to help me with this project.

-Integrity is a process
+Integrity is a process.

 I explained that developing integrity is an on-going process, not only for children but for adults too.

-When I confessed about telling a lie to an insurance agent who called for a number when I was busy preparing dinner, they were reassured.
-“Oh, you mean little lies; well sure we all do that."
+When I confessed about telling a lie to an insurance agent who called for a number when I was busy preparing dinner, they were reassured: "Oh, you mean little lies; well sure we all do that."

 So I asked them to list the reasons why people would lie.
 We were able to come up with ten reasons.
 I later asked a group of children who added to the list and repeated some of the same ones the adults had listed.

 Here are some 21 reasons why kids lie and why parents lie too: